Create Heat Map from Comparison

 - Clusters construction methods

-There are three kinds of Distance measures:
+There are three kinds of distance measures:

 and

-then the Euclidean distance between and is
+, then the Euclidean distance between

 - 1 - Pearson correlation.
-The Pearson correlation coefficient between two elements
+The Pearson correlation coefficient between

 and